kyrczak/clustering-algorithms-analysis/README.md

 # clustering_project
-Clustering project is a an artifical inteligence project with a goal of implementing and analyzing three major data clustering algorithms
+Clustering project is a an artifical inteligence project with a goal of implementing and analyzing three major data clustering algorithms.

 The algorithms used in the project are:
 - DB Scan
 - K-Means